koykov/algoexpert.io/validate-three-nodes/readme.md

   /     /
  0     3
-// This tree won't actually be passed as an input; it's here to help you visualize the problem. nodeOne` = 5 <span class="CodeEditor-promptComment">// The actual node with value 5. nodeTwo` = 2 <span class="CodeEditor-promptComment">// The actual node with value 2. nodeThree` = 3 <span class="CodeEditor-promptComment">// The actual node with value 3.
+// This tree won't actually be passed as an input; it's here to help you visualize the problem. nodeOne = 5 // The actual node with value 5. nodeTwo = 2 // The actual node with value 2. nodeThree = 3 // The actual node with value 3.
 ```

 ### Sample Output